10,000 Days – Post apocalyptic snorefest.

 The Belko Experiment – Office workers are put in a last-man-standing situation.

 The Black Waters of Echo’s Pond – Think Jumanji…but crap.

 The Cleanse – Comedy horror starring Johnny Galecki (TV’s Big Bang Theory) in a group of individuals trying to change their lives for the better.

 The Curse of Sleeping Beauty – A man moves into a house that happens to have Sleeping Beauty in it.

-The Divide – Michael Biehn let’s people into his underground bunker during a nuclear breakout, it doesn’t go well.
+The Divide – Michael Biehn (The Terminator, Aliens and The Abyss) let’s people into his underground bunker during a nuclear fallout, it doesn’t go well.

 The Dyatlov Pass Incident – Found footage horror movie about kids searching for answers in the Russian mountains.